mimblewimble/grin-rfcs/text/0000-variable-size-kernels.md

 #### Local db storage

 Each node has a "db" protocol version.
 All entries in the db serialize/deserialize using that protocol version.
 Nodes support a process for local migration of data.
-On startup the db is inspected and if necessary a migration is performed upgrading all entries in the db to the latest protocol version.
+On startup, the db is inspected and if necessary a migration is performed upgrading all entries in the db to the latest protocol version.
 This process can be disabled locally to allow nodes to run against old databases without upgrading the protocol version.
 This is useful in cases where nodes do not wish to immediately upgrade the db, allowing for previous versions of code to run without problems.

 #### Kernel MMR storage